Entering a civil partnership

 Your notice must be received by your civil partnership notary, at least 10 full days before your declaration ceremony, and no earlier than 12 months before.
 For example, if your notary receives your application on 1 February, the declaration ceremony may be held on 12 February or in the 12 months after.

-Your civil partnership notary will discuss with you what proof of ID and eligibility documents they need to see.
+Your civil partnership notary will discuss with you what proof of ID and eligibility documents you need to show them.
 After your ceremony your notary is responsible for registering your civil partnership on your behalf.

-If you are unable to complete the notice of intention to enter into a civil partnership application form with your civil partnership notary, both partners must sign the application form in the presence of a qualified witness.
+If you can't complete the notice of intention to enter into a civil partnership application form with your civil partnership notary, both partners must sign the application form in the presence of a qualified witness.
 You must still give it to your notary, send a copy to us and show your notary proof of ID and eligibility documents.